SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: Implementation Details

 \subsubsection{Reward Latency Analysis}

 We analyze the computational overhead of our reward model, which is critical for the efficiency of the online RL loop (Policy Training).

-While discriminative models like EditReward theoretically incur lower overhead, our SpatialReward demonstrates superior end-to-end efficiency in practice.
-We conducted throughput tests on a node equipped with 8$\times$GPUs.
+\paragraph{System Optimization Over Complexity.} While discriminative models like EditReward theoretically incur lower overhead, our SpatialReward demonstrates superior end-to-end efficiency in practice.
+We conducted throughput tests on a node equipped with 8$\times$NVIDIA H800 GPUs.
 On a standard evaluation batch of 576 images, SpatialReward achieves a latency of \textbf{72.7ms/image}, representing a \textbf{1.5$\times$ speedup} over EditReward (110.5ms/image).
 This counter-intuitive result stems from system-level optimizations: SpatialReward, formulated as a generative VLM, seamlessly integrates with \textbf{vLLM}~\cite{kwon2023efficient} and \textbf{PagedAttention}.
 During Flow-GRPO training, a group of samples ($G=12$) shares an identical system prompt and instruction context, allowing massive \textbf{prefix caching} and continuous batching.